CmdrSam/First/README.md

 # First
-This is my first attempt at GitHub
+This is my first attempt at GitHub!